New Zealand Universities Women in Leadership Programme (NZUWiL)

 Massey University, Executive Assistant to HR Director - Coralie Weller

 Victoria University of Wellington, Director, Human Resources - Annemarie de Castro

 University of Canterbury, Organisational Development Manager - Karen Mather

 Lincoln University, Director Human Resources - Karen McEwan

-University of Otago, Manager Recruitment, Development & Equity - Denise Lindsay
+University of Otago, Head of Operational Development - Denise Lindsay

 Sarah Schulz, NZUWiL Programme Convenor